Samsung/ONE/tools/tflitefile_tool/README.md

 ### Subgraph

-You can select subgraph to select operation.
-Default subgraph index is 0
+You can select subgraph to select operator.
+Default subgraph index is 0.
+If selected operators contain controlflow operator, the model to be generated will contain subgraphs of the selected controlflow operator.

 ```
 $ cat /home/nnfw/opcodelist.txt